 - Exit the PostgreSQL shell by entering

-This One-Click App was built by Linode.
+The PostgreSQL One-Click App was built by Linode.
 For support regarding app deployment, contact Linode Support via the information listed in the sidebar.
 For support regarding the tool or software itself, visit PostgreSQL Support.